 All 2nd semester students 1.75

 *Exception: Readmitted students – refer to the section on "Readmission."

-Students may be dismissed for failure to maintain academic progress even if they achieve the above cumulative grade point averages or a cumulative average of 2.00 if in the judgment of the Committee on Student Progress and Status their performance is insufficient for retention.
+New students are given more than a semester to acclimate to the university as long as they are earning credit toward their degrees.
+Students completing their first semester at SUNY Oneonta will be placed on probation and expected to utilize our academic success program if they receive a GPA of .01 to 1.99.
+Students may be dismissed for failure to maintain academic progress even if they achieve the above cumulative grade point averages or a cumulative average of 2.00 if review of their performance indicates it is insufficient for retention.
 Students need not be on probation before being dismissed.

 Applicability of the Policy